NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 Regardless of the method that you chose to generate MKs be especially careful when reviewing and validating them.

+Bundle coverage and MKs
+^^^^^^^^^^^^^^^^^^^^^^^

+In general, MKs will determine the archive increment start and finish times as described in section :ref:`source/22_pds4_spice_archive:Product Coverage Assignment Rules`.

+The coverage will be determined by either a CK or a SPK kernel as specified via configuration --more information in section :ref:`source/42_npb_configuration_file:Coverage determination`--, but the MK coverage can also be defined explicitly via configuration if necessary.
+This could be useful for example when SPks and CKs do not explicitly cover the dates required by the archive, e.g.: a lander mission with a fixed position provided by an SPK with extended coverage --this is the case for InSight--.
+This configuration parameter is explained in section :ref:`source/42_npb_configuration_file:Increment Start and Finish Times`.

+Releases without MKs
+^^^^^^^^^^^^^^^^^^^^

+But what if the release does not have any MK?
+This is perfectly fine, but NPB will lose the ability to compute the increment coverage from the MK and if the increment coverage is not provided via configuration as explained in section :ref:`source/42_npb_configuration_file:Increment Start and Finish Times`, then the increment times will be set to the mission start and finish times specified in the configuration file as described in section :ref:`source/42_npb_configuration_file:Mission Parameters`.

 A Word on Orbit Number Files